 Overhead Cable Curl

-I love this exercise to close out a superset and you can really get a nice burn from it.
+I love the overhead cable curl exercise to close out a superset and you can really get a nice burn from it.
 With a straight bar attachment on a high pulley, curl the weight over your head far enough so that the bar is behind your head and the end of the curl.